 A DJ controller has become one of the most popular ways for aspiring DJ’s obtain their first setup at a low price.
 If you already have a laptop and speakers you’ll be able to simply plug in the controller and begin mixing.
 Assuming the controller has a built in sound card (most have), this requires no other equipment to start DJing.

 A controller consists of a mixer in the centre with all of the same controls as a normal mixer.
 And either side you have your deck section to control the music from your computer.
 These work just like a multi player, and some will let you plug in USB devices.
 But they don’t allow you to play music from CD’s.

 Controllers are built to work alongside specific brands of software which we will cover in the next chapter.
 This software will work in conjunction with certain buttons on the controller.
 You’ll see features like performance pads (the colorful buttons on the picture).
 These trigger things like cue points, effects, and vocal samples, and will be assigned to the pads using the software.
 You’ll also see library search knobs to scan the track library in your software without touching a mouse or trackpad.

 All controllers vary and the amount of features will depend entirely on the price you pay.
 Simple controllers like the Pioneer DDJ-RB will be perfect for beginners and offer amazing value for money.
-I have a full review of this controller HERE.

 But if you want more features as a beginner you’ll want something simple but feature packed like the Pioneer DDJ-RR.
 Check the current price on Amazon here -> Pioneer DDJ-RR.